joehausman/scramble_lines/README.md

 # scramble_lines
 randomize the order of lines in a file
+usage: scramble_lines.py infile outfile start end